linkedin marketing guide

 By posting LinkedIn polls a few times per week, you manage to keep in touch with your community.

-Polls also help increase brand awareness.
-Every time a LinkedIn users interacts with your poll, your engagement increases.
+Polls help increase brand awareness.
+Also, any time the user is given the opportunity to interact with your poll, your engagement increases.

 Moreover, if you use the following trick, you will build a solid community around your brand: As a last choice in your poll, ask readers to offer you their opinion in the comment section.